 However, the price-to-book ratio of a particular company is not useful just by itself.
 An investor needs to compare a company’s P/B ratio to others within the same sector or industry.
 Only then will it be useful in determining which company may be undervalued or overvalued relative to others.

 6. Return on Equity (ROE)

 ROE is a profitability ratio that signifies the rate of return a shareholder receives for the portion of their investment in that company.
-It measures how well a company generates positive returns to its shareholders’ investment.
-Since profit is an actual driver of stock prices, separating out the profits earned with shareholder equity is actually a pretty good indicator of the financial health of a company and fair value of its stock.
+It measures how well a company generates positive returns for its shareholders’ investments.
+Since profit is an actual driver of stock prices, separating out the profits earned with shareholder equity is actually a pretty good indicator of the financial health of a company and the fair value of its stock.
 You can calculate Return on Equity by dividing net income by average shareholders’ equity.

 The DuPont analysis further expands on the calculation by adding several variables to help investors better understand the company’s profitability.
 This analysis looks at these main components:

 - ROE = Net Income / Equity, which can be further broken down into:

 The expanded ROE formula when doing the DuPont analysis looks like this: